 Ethanol producers must meet several criteria for CCS to be a viable strategy.
 Questions to ask include:

 Does your plant produce at least 100,000 metric tons of CO2 per year?

 Are you located in an area with favorable geology for permanent storage of CO2?

 Are there nearby oil & gas producers who may be interested in purchasing your CO2for EOR?

 What is the capital investment required to implement CO2 capture and compression at your facility?

 Are you prepared to make the capital investment in time to meet the Jan.
 1, 2026 deadline?

-Ethanol producers interested in monetizing their carbon emissions will benefit from having an experienced partner by their side to help them navigate the technical, legal and economic complexities of CCUS.
-Battelle is working with ethanol producers to help them take advantage of the 45Q tax credits and make the economics of CCUS work for their companies.
-We handle all phases of CCUS, including initial feasibility studies and assessment, site characterization, permitting and construction, operations and maintenance, and site closure and post-injection monitoring.
+Ethanol producers interested in monetizing their carbon emissions will benefit from having an experienced partner by their side to help them navigate the technical, legal and economic complexities of CCS.
+Battelle is working with ethanol producers to help them take advantage of the 45Q tax credits and make the economics of CCS work for their companies.
+We handle all phases of CCS, including initial feasibility studies and assessment, site characterization, permitting and construction, operations and maintenance, and site closure and post-injection monitoring.